seven1m/sooner.io/README.md

 ## Workflow API

-Each job runs in a separate Node.js context, which has the effect of sandboxing the running code from the parent worker process.
+Each job runs in a separate Node.js process with limited context, which has the effect of sandboxing the running code from the parent worker process.

-This technique is not full proof, as their are still ways you can crash the parent process, but it helps.

-As such, your job only has access to the objects provided it by the sandbox, namely:
+The following functions are available to your running code:

+### done

+Call `done()` at the end of every workflow so the db connections can be cleaned up, otherwise your job may be marked as failed.

+### queue

+*Arguments:*
+* name

+Returns the Mongoose object for the named queue collection.

 ### db.connect